phil-mathew/HEP-Pheno-Project/README.md

 # QCD @ FCC-ee
 This repo tracks progress of my research project on QCD physics through event shapes and inclusive hadron spectra in electron-positron annihilations at the FCCee.
 The analysis uses Pythia 8.313, ROOT 6.32.04, and FastJet 3.4.3.
-For future reference, a guide on installation of necessary software has been compiled.
+An installation guide is compiled below for future reference.

 # Installation